 The distance from Paine Grande to Campamento Italiano, the start of the middle section of the “W” is 7.5km.
 However, the trail is mostly flat, although with some very muddy parts, and so it only took us 2 hours to get there.

-📸Highlights of this trail: Being mostly flat, in this section you won’t be able to see the same magnificent views as in other parts of the W Trek, but this part is still nice, full of trees, plants and bird.
+📸Highlights of this trail: Being mostly flat, in this section, you won’t be able to see the same magnificent views as in other parts of the W Trek, but this part is still nice, full of trees, plants and birds.

 📌 Campamento Italiano to Mirador Valle del Frances

 Distance: 3 km| Difficulty: moderate/hard

 This part of the trail is very short, only 2km, but it took us over one hour, as the weather was particularly bad, with very heavy rain and wind.
 The ground was very muddy and this part of the trail is made of extremely steep and rocky uphill and downhills.